 - Inflammation of the intestine;

 - Inflammation of the skin leading to flaking;

 - Worsening of a condition called lupus which affects the immune system.

 When should you not use Efracea or Oracea?

 Do not take Efracea or Oracea if any of the following apply to you:

-- If you are under the age of 12 (Efracea and Oracea can harm tooth development so children should not use it);
+- If you are under the age of 12 (children should not use Efracea and Oracea as they can harm tooth development);

 - If you are allergic to any type of medicine that is part of the tetracycline family, including doxycycline, or any of the other ingredients listed on the packet of this medicine;